 Expand Your Education within the Broadview Education Consortium

 BEC schools work together to provide exceptional opportunities for students.
-As an example, your training at Minnesota School of Cosmetology could earn you credit toward a bachelor’s degree in business management with a salon and spa management emphasis from Broadview University.
+As an example, your training at Minnesota School of Cosmetology could earn you credit toward a bachelor’s degree in business administration from Broadview University.
 Others may choose to expand the list of services they are able to provide clients by enrolling in our massage therapy program.

 *Transfer policies are subject to accrediting and licensing standards.
-Please see your campus dean for more information about this process.
+Please see your campus director for more information about this process.